Indira Devi Dhanrajgir: Literary career

+In 1987, together with Seshendra, she attended a literary conference in Greece and had the privilege of acquainting the poets Yiannis Ritsos and Nikiforos Vrettakos.
+Throughout her life, she was well acquainted with people like Lord Mountbatten, Ali Sardar Jafri and Kaifi Azmi, and maintained close friendships with Javed Iqbal, Jawaharlal Nehru, Sarvepalli Radhakrishnan, Viswanatha Satyanarayana and the descendants of Nizam's family members.

 The latest publication she wrote was a coffee table book about her family and the palace titled Memories of the Deccan which was dedicated to the eighth Nizam, Prince Mukarram Jah on his 7th birthday and Princess Esra Birgen, Princes Azmet Jah and Shehkar, in October 2008.

+Paintings

+In 1968, while chairperson of the Hindi Academy of Andhra Pradesh, she visited Mauritius and established a strong friendship with the Mauritian writer and painter, Malcolm de Chazal, from whom she acquired a dozen of his valuable paintings.
+A painter herself, an exhibition of her artworks was held under the leadership of M. F. Husain in the 1970s in Mumbai.

 Personal life

 In 1945, Rajkumari Indira was married to Srikishen Seth, nephew of the Prime Minister of Hyderabad Kishen Pershad, but their union was unlikely.
 Immediately after marriage, she beat Srikishen and ran away from him, and told her families and relatives that he was an unsuitable man for marital life.
 She filed a divorce against him until it was finalized in 1970.

 In 1971, she was married to Gunturu Seshendra Sarma, a Telugu poet who already had three children from his previous marriage.
-She currently resides at the Gyan Bagh Palace.
+She resided for the rest of her life at the Gyan Bagh Palace.
 Their wedding took place at the Hoysaleswara Temple in Karnataka.

+Death

+Rajkumari Indira died at her residence on 13 January 2026, at the age of 95.
+Anuradha Reddy described her passing as a loss that closes a chapter in the city"s social life, saying, "[She is] one of the last personalities who truly represented Hyderabad of that period."
+Raunaq Yar Khan, a Hyderabadi aristocrat and socialite, remembered her as sociable and generous with her time, "added glamour, style and warmth to any event... charming, well spoken and stylish."

+Her final rites were performed at Amberpet crematorium in a very simple manner according to Telugu Vedic tradition by Vishwanath Shobhanadri, nephew of the poet Viswanatha Satyanarayana.